barkisnet/barkis/docs/validators/validator-setup.md

 ## Create Your Validator

-Your `cosmosvalconspub` can be used to create a new validator by staking tokens.
+Your `barkisvalconspub` can be used to create a new validator by staking tokens.
 You can find your validator pubkey by running:

 ```bash
 barkisd tendermint show-validator